dabblyou/routine-keeper/README.md

 ## What next?

-As an extension, the app can, through its audio tracking, recognize and learn specific sounds or sound patterns (for example, if something falls and possibly rolls away).
-If the user does not respond to it (by stopping, bending down, etc.), *Routine Keeper* can either notify them immediately or store the occurrence and report it upon request.
+As an extension, the app could, through its audio tracking, recognize and learn specific sounds or sound patterns (for example, if something falls and possibly rolls away).
+If the user does not respond to it (by stopping, bending down, etc.), *Routine Keeper* could either notify them immediately or store the occurrence and report it upon request.

 ## Acknowledgments